 - A man's face is smashed repeatedly in a washing machine door.

 - A woman is shown holding a severed head.

 The Black Room comes across as heavily inspired by the Evil Dead films.
 I see a lot of influence from other, more famous horror films.
 It's much heavier on the comedy than it is the horror and for that, it's pretty entertaining at times.
-The movie is low budget and it shows.
+The movie is low budget, and it shows.
 We have some poorly done visual effects and gory makeup which took me out of the movie.
-Go in expecting silly, sexual, and possession and you may enjoy this film more than I did.
+Go in expecting some silly sexual possession, and you may end up enjoying this film more than I did.
 Not a complete waste and may make a good drinking game one day.